104541862/COS30002-Labs/Spike 5/README.md

-# Autonomous Agent Steering - Lab 12
+# Autonomous Agent Steering - Spike 5

 This project is a pedagogical simulation of autonomous agent steering behaviours using Python and the Pyglet library.
 It demonstrates fundamental AI concepts such as Seek, Flee, Arrive, Wander, and Path Following.
+The main aim of this spike is to demonstrate a working simulation of a hunter and a prey agents navigating a toroidal world with multiple circular objects (“rocks”).

 ## Features
 - **Steering Behaviours**: Implementations for Seek, Arrive (Slow/Normal/Fast), and placeholders for Flee, Pursuit, Wander, and Path Following.